-The club fields two teams in the Gloucestershire league, the first team organised by Tony Mann, the second team by Derek Kilgannon.
+Team golf: The club fields two teams in the Gloucestershire league, the first team organised by Tony Mann, the second team by Derek Kilgannon.
 Low handicap players are welcome to advise their availability to the organisers.

 In addition, for the more average golfer, we have a Divots team, who play some 20 matches a year against local clubs, and organiser Tom Counsell would be pleased to hear from prospective players.

-The 9 hole roll-ups with supper on a Wednesday or Thursday evening in the summer are specifically designed with a view to integrating new members, who are welcome to turn up, and play with more established members.
+New members: The 9 hole roll-ups with supper on a Wednesday or Thursday evening in the summer are specifically designed with a view to integrating new members, who are welcome to turn up, and play with more established members.

 New members are advised to enter as many of the Medals, Stablefords and other competitions as they can, as this will give them a chance to meet other members.